guybedford/es-module-shims/README.md

 This follows the [dynamic import map specification approach outlined in import map extensions](https://github.com/guybedford/import-maps-extensions).

-### Polyfill Edge Cases
+## Polyfill Mode Details

 In polyfill mode, feature detections are performed for ES modules features.
 In browsers will full feature support no further processing is done.

-In browsers lacking import maps support, all sources are analyzed using the fast Wasm-based lexer.
-Only those sources known by the analysis to require syntax features not supported natively in the current browser will then be re-executed, with the rest shared with the native loader directly.
+This analyses is very fast using the Wasm-based lexer, and only those sources known by the analysis to require syntax features not natively supported in the browser will then be reexecuted.

-For the most part this will work without issue, including avoiding refetching, ensuring exact instance sharing between the native loader and shims and avoiding duplicate reexecution in the majority of cases.

-There are still some edge cases where this analysis decision gets tricky and can result in duplicate execution / module instances though, specifically when dealing with import maps and dynamic imports.
+The guarantee here is that only a module graph that would have failed will be reexecuted.
+This leaves an edge case of dynamic import though.
 Consider the following example:

 ```html
 <script type="module">